BestTimesToVisit.com Logo

 Bus Services

 Regular bus services connect most parts of Rarotonga.
 They're affordable and a great way to see the island.
-Buses run frequently, but schedules can be flexible, so factor in extra time.
+The main route circles the island, with smaller routes branching off to villages.

 Car Rental

-Renting a car offers the most freedom to explore at your own pace.
-Driving is on the left, and roads are generally well-maintained, but some are narrow.
+Renting a car offers the most flexibility to explore at your own pace.
+Driving is on the left, and roads are generally well-maintained but can be narrow in places.

 Scooter Rental

 Scooters are a popular and fun way to get around, especially for younger travelers.
-They're perfect for exploring the coastal road.
+They're perfect for exploring the coastal roads and smaller villages.

 Tip:Always wear a helmet.
-Be aware of the sometimes uneven road surfaces.
-Scooter rentals often require a credit card and an international driving permit.
+International driving permits are recommended.
+Be aware of the sometimes uneven road surfaces and drive cautiously.

 Taxi Services

-Taxis are readily available, especially around the main towns and resorts.
-They're convenient but more expensive than buses.
+Taxis are readily available, particularly around the main towns and resorts.
+They're convenient but can be more expensive than buses.

-Cost:Negotiate the fare beforehand, or ensure the driver uses the meter if available.
-Expect to pay around NZD$30-50 for a trip across the island.
+Cost:Negotiate the fare beforehand or use a metered taxi if available.
+Expect to pay around $30-50 NZD for a trip across the island.

 Bicycle Rental